fbpx

 Capital gains taxes can be a confusing and intimidating topic, but for seniors, an exemption from capital gains tax can be a great way to save money on taxes and make the most of their investments.
 By investing in tax-advantaged accounts, diversifying their investments, and taking advantage of the capital gains exemption, seniors can reduce their capital gains taxes and make the most of their assets.

 Want to learn more about these tax-exempted accounts to grow your capital gains tax-free?
 Check out our article on how CRTs compare to IRAs and why they might benefit you in these types of situations.
-Or if you have any questions, please reach out to our team to schedule a meeting.

 About Valur